Ericsson CEO faces investor ire over handling of Iraq probe | Malay Mail

-STOCKHOLM, March 29 — Investors are set to publicly rebuke Ericsson Chief Executive Borje Ekholm over a scandal involving potential payments to Islamic State in a vote today.
+STOCKHOLM, March 30 ― Investors publicly rebuked Ericsson Chief Executive Borje Ekholm and the telecom equipment maker's board yesterday over a scandal involving potential payments to Islamic State.

 Ekholm's handling of an internal probe into Ericsson's operations in Iraq has come under scrutiny after the US Department of Justice (DoJ) said the company was in breach of a 2019 deferred prosecution agreement for failing to inform US authorities of potential misconduct it had uncovered there.

-The risk of a hefty fine for that breach has shaved a quarter off Ericsson’s market cap and angered investors who were not given any information about the company probe until media inquiries about it earlier this year.
+The risk of a hefty fine for that breach has lopped a quarter off Ericsson's market value and angered investors, who were not given any information about the company probe until media enquiries about it earlier this year.

-At Ericsson’s annual general meeting, shareholders will, among other things, vote on whether Ekholm and other board members could be personally liable for their actions.
+At the group's annual general meeting (AGM) yesterday, shareholders representing more than 10 per cent of Ericsson shares voted against discharging board members of liability for the previous year.
+That means Ekholm and other board members could be held personally liable for their actions.

-Based on the responses of shareholders contacted by Reuters, the votes will pass the 10 per cent threshold.
+In comments after the AGM, Leten said Ekholm and the management team had the full support of the board.

+“We have made good progress, but there is much still to do,” he said in emailed comments, noting his work on ethics and compliance in five years at the helm.

-While losing the vote may not mean Ekholm has to step down, it will raise further questions over his stewardship of the group.
+While losing the vote may not mean Ekholm has to step down, it will raise further questions over his stewardship.

-Ekholm, the company’s chief financial offcer Carl Mellander and Ericsson have been named as defendants in a US class action lawsuit for misleading investors over its dealings in Iraq.
+Ekholm, the company's chief financial officer Carl Mellander and Ericsson have been named as defendants in a US class action lawsuit accusing them of misleading investors over the company's dealings in Iraq.

-In 2014, a scandal over business dealings in Uzbekistan of telecoms company Telia Company TELIA.ST, then called TeliaSonera, led shareholders to vote against discharging former CEO Lars Nyberg from personal liability in 2014.
+In 2014, a scandal over business dealings in Uzbekistan at telecoms company Telia Company, then called TeliaSonera, led shareholders to vote against discharging former CEO Lars Nyberg from personal liability in 2014.

 Nyberg was later charged with bribery, but was acquitted by a Swedish court.